Paul T. Bateman: Personal information

 As department head, Bateman was a great believer in the committee of one because it made committee meetings unnecessary.
 Ph.D. candidates had to pass an oral exam in either German, Russian or French.
-It happened that Prof. Philippe Tondeur was fluent in those 3 languages, and so Bateman gave him the job of examining all the candidates.
-Bateman served as Problems editor of the American Mathematical Monthly from 1986 to 1991.
+It happened that Philippe Tondeur was fluent in those three languages, and so Bateman gave him the job of examining all the candidates.
+Bateman served as Problems editor of The American Mathematical Monthly from 1986 to 1991.
 His first act was to solve all the problems in the backlog.
 He visited the Institute for Advanced Study three times.